stephaniedlp/stephaniedlp/README.md

 I currently work with the .NET ecosystem, developing cross-platform mobile applications using .NET MAUI and building web applications with ASP.NET Core.

 * 🌍  I  work remotely or hybrid.
 * 🖥️  My portafolio coming soon...
 * ✉️  You can contact me at stephaniedlp00@gmail.com

-* 🚀  I'm currently working on Robin AI app
+* 🚀  I'm currently working on Robin (faciliate recruiter's work),
-* 🧠  I'm learning Dart + Flutter
+* 🚀

+* 🧠  I'm developing my skills in Java, C++ and C through LeetCode and HackerRank
-* 🤝  I'm open to collaborating on Interesting projects
+* 🤝  Working on a COOL PROJECT COOMING SOON